-Save 23% on overall fleet running costs with our fleet vehicle replacement criteria!
+Reduce overall fleet running costs with a flexible vehicle replacement policy

-There’s many reasons to consider a more flexible vehicle replacement cycle focused on the best performing and less costly makes and models for your operations.
-This type of enhanced fleet vehicle replacement criteria could involve:
+There’s many reasons why you should consider a more flexible vehicle replacement cycle, focusing on the best performing but least costly makes and models for your operations.

 mixing different strategies for different functions

 shortening or lengthening cycles as needed

 Here are some of the top things to consider, when it comes to pinpointing the best vehicle replacement policy for your fleet:

 Working out the most effective replacement cycles for your vehicles isn’t always easy.
 It could be that mileages vary greatly across different parts of your operation.
 The key is to interrogate your data, considering each need separately and to assess whether a change in replacement cycle could lead to longer-term savings.

 Frequently, you may find that there are short-term financial incentives proving very attractive that actually make sound economic sense.
 For example, manufacturers sometimes offer aggressive incentives for specific models or subsidise leases through a lower monthly cost.
 If you’re in a position to take advantage of these savings, it could work well for your operation.